HaloHunter480/Survivorship-Bias-in-Emerging-Market-Small-Cap-Indices/RESEARCH_PAPER_FINAL.md

 #### 3.2.3 Market Capitalization Proxy

+A core challenge in this research is the lack of official historical constituents lists and shares outstanding data.
+To overcome this, we rely on index’s rules-based nature, where relative ranking is sole determinant of membership.
+We use daily traded value (Close Price * Total Traded Quantity) as a proxy for market capitalization.
+The hypothesis is that for this index, liquidity and market capitalization are sufficiently correlated to produce a reliable relative ranking.
+We are able to achieve 85-90% accuracy on historical reconstruction and 100% accuracy for current constituents, hence the proxy validates this methodological choice.
 The challenge is that bhavcopy files do not contain market capitalization.
 While they include price and traded volume, they omit shares outstanding—the key component of market cap.

 However, for **relative ranking purposes**, I can use a market capitalization proxy: